DataDog/hiring-engineers/answers.md

 [img3c]: ./images/no_data_error.png "Monitor alert 2 (No Data)"

+NB: This alert occured during my scheduled downtime, so I didn't get a mailed notification.
+However, I took an snapshot from my events stream

-Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+#### Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

-One that silences it from 7pm to 9am daily on M-F,
+- One that silences it from 7pm to 9am daily on M-F,
-And one that silences it all day on Sat-Sun.
+- And one that silences it all day on Sat-Sun.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+- Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 #### Sat - Sun scheduled downtime notification
 ![alt text][img4]